ctnava/rxtechnotes/3_distribution.md

 Technicians are generally expected to dispense generic drugs when available unless the prescriber specifies that the drug should be **Dispensed as Written (DAW)** or the inscription is for a hormone.

+## Drug Distribution

+Distribution of drugs is handled by suppliers, manufacturers, and wholesalers.

+- **Suppliers**: produce, label, and package drugs
+- **Wholesalers**: purchase drugs in bulk and then sell them to medical facilities

+### Suppliers

+There are 3 main types of supplier: drug manufacturers, specialty pharmacies, and compounding pharmacies.
+All of them order raw materials or finished goods (like (in)active ingredients) to produce their goods.
+However, each one exists for a different scale of care.

+- **Drug Manufacturers** package medication in standard dosage forms for mass distribution
+- **Specialty Pharmacies** focus on providing high-cost, complex medications and specialized services to patients with chronic conditions
+- **Compounding Pharmacies** customize medications on a patient-specific basic, often mixing, combinging, or altering existing drugs to meet individual needs

+### Wholesalers

+Wholesalers generally purchase drugs from manufactures in bulk and must be licensed by the states they operate in for compliance with the 1987 **Prescription Drug Marketing Act**.
+These entities create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours.
+They can also drop ship lower-volume, high-cost medications on an as-needed basis.

+The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.

-#### National Drug Code (NDC)
+### National Drug Code (NDC)

-The **Drug Listing Act** of 1972 mandates that all drug establishments provide a complete list of drugs manufactured, prepared, propagated, compounded, or processed for distribution, and these drugs must have an ***11-digit National Drug Code (NDC)***.
-This NDC is an identification number assigned by the manufacturer to a drug product comprised of 3 sets of numbers.
+The **Drug Listing Act** of 1972 mandates that all drug establishments provide a complete list of drugs manufactured, prepared, propagated, compounded, or processed for distribution, and these drugs must have a ***11-digit National Drug Code (NDC)***; a 3-segmented universal identifier.
+It's NATO-specific counterpart is called the NATO Stock Number (NSN).

 Sample NDC: `12345-6789-01`